A–Z: The SAT in Ohio

 SSD coordinators use SSD Online to request accommodations for students.
 To access the system, they must:

-- Have an updated College Board professional account.
+- Have a College Board professional account.

-- Complete the SSD Coordinator Form.
-If you have multiple SSD coordinators, each needs to fill out a separate form.
+- If you have multiple SSD coordinators, each coordinator will need to fill out a separate form.

 Training & Resources